Air Dry Clay Hearts

 Pink plate on a woven placemat with a folded napkin topped by a heart-shaped ornament.
 Heart decorations are scattered in the background.

 Air dry clay is a versatile and easy-to-use material that’s perfect for DIY projects.
-It doesn’t require baking, and its smooth texture makes it ideal for crafting delicate pieces.
-The blush and taupe color palette inspired me to add soft, romantic details to my winter decor, and these hearts fit the theme perfectly.
+It doesn’t require baking (but I still bake to speed up the process), and its smooth texture makes it ideal for crafting delicate pieces.
+The blush-and-taupe color palette inspired me to add soft, romantic details to my winter decor, and these hearts fit the theme perfectly.

-By using decorative paper napkins, I was able to create unique patterns and textures on each heart, giving them a layered, artistic feel.
-The addition of UV resin adds a glossy finish that makes the hearts look polished and professional.
+Using decorative paper napkins, I created unique patterns and textures on each heart, giving them a layered, artistic feel.
+The addition of Clay Glaze adds a glossy finish that makes the hearts look polished and professional.

 Step-by-Step Instructions